ThreeHats/auto-wall/README.md

 To create an executable:

 1. Ensure PyInstaller is installed: `pip install pyinstaller`
-2. Run the build script: `build.bat`
+2. Run the build script: `build.py`
 3. Find the executable in the `dist` folder

 ## Contributing